samdark/sitemap/README.md

 use samdark\sitemap\Sitemap;

 // create sitemap
-// be sure to pass `true` as second parameter to specify xhtml namespace
+// be sure to pass `true` as second parameter to specify XHTML namespace
 $sitemap = new Sitemap(__DIR__ . '/sitemap_multi_language.xml', true);

-// Set url limit to fit in default limit of 50000 (default limit / number of languages)
+// Set URL limit to fit in default limit of 50000 (default limit / number of languages)
 $sitemap->setMaxUrls(25000);

 // add some URLs